cilium/ebpf/README.md

   upstream](https://golang.org/doc/devel/release.html#policy)
 * Linux >= 4.9.
 CI is run against kernel.org LTS releases.
 4.4 should work but is
   not tested against.

-## Regenerating Testdata

-Run `make` in the root of this repository to rebuild testdata in all subpackages.
-This requires Docker, as it relies on a standardized build environment to keep the build output stable.

-It is possible to regenerate data using Podman by overriding the `CONTAINER_*`
-variables: `CONTAINER_ENGINE=podman CONTAINER_RUN_ARGS= make`.

-The toolchain image build files are kept in [testdata/docker/](testdata/docker/).

 ## License